Azure/azure-quickstart-templates/101-managed-application/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This sample template deploys a managed application along with a managed application definition that contains a single storage account as a resource.
-This application demonstrates an ability to create default view for the application: customizing application overview header and description.
+This application demonstrates an ability to create customized default view for the application: customizing application overview header and description.
 [To learn more about managed applications click here](https://docs.microsoft.com/en-us/azure/managed-applications/overview)

-To deploy the managed application, this template first deploys a Service catalog Managed Application Definition, after that uses the definition to  deploy a managed application.
+This template deploys a Service catalog managed application definition first, after that uses this application definition to  deploy a managed application.
 You can also use the package located under the artifacts folder to deploy the managed application as Azure Marketplace application offer.

 To learn more about Managed Application definitions and Marketplace please visit :